-School Principal & Early Years Manager, Class 3 & 4 Lead Teacher, Irish Language Teacher
+School Principal & Early Years Manager, Class 3 & 4 Teacher, Irish Language Teacher

-BA Anthropology, MA Anthropology, Hdip Cert (Primary Education), Waldorf Cert (Primary School & Early Childhood Education) and Forest School Leadership Cert.
+BA Anthropology, MA Anthropology, Hdip Cert (Primary Education), Waldorf Cert (Primary School & Early Childhood Education) and Forest School Leadership Certificate

 Jayne first started teaching in Dublin in 2006.
 During her time in various schools she has taught all classes from Junior Infants up to sixth class as well as both Learning Support and Resource classes.